 Now, given the fraternity prevailing the favored race of God, Samuel became Afraid of Saul, who stayed on his throne.
 God told Samuel to take a heifer for sacrifice to Jesse, the Bethlehemite.
 Samuel was received with suspicion, despite his age, but was accepted when it was found that he was looking for a king material.
 Many were marched before him, but God whispered No, not he in Samuel’s years.
 There was just one left, the youngest son of Jesse, the ruddy-eyed and handsome teenager, David.
 God saw much promise in David, and, the next moment, the spirit of God abandoned the disobedient Saul and entered the young man, David.

 God’s omnipotence did not work with Saul who continued to reign over all of Israel, with all the generals and minions at his beck and call – all, but the spirit of God.
 He wanted a musician and, as it happens in a Bollywood film, the one destined to dethrone him was brought in as a young lyre-playing musician – who, but David who landed up with a tender goat, bread and a skin of wine – things that would please any king.
 Saul was so pleased that he made David his bodyguard, who also played the harp to lift his (godless) spirits.

 Isarelites (circumsized) and Philistines (uncircumsized) were at each other as ever before.
-A champion Philistine, taller than General de Gaulle and even taller than Ambassador-economist Galbraith, and much better built than both, attired in chain-and-plate mail, brass-protected limbs, helmeted and bearing a heavy weapon, came forward from the side of the Philistines.
+A champion Philistine, taller than late General de Gaulle and even taller than late Ambassador-economist John Galbraith, and much better built than both, attired in chain-and-plate mail, brass-protected limbs, helmeted head and a heavy weapon in hand, came forward from the side of the Philistines.